The Bankrate promise

 You can face dire financial consequences for failing to pay your student loans.
 Lenders will report the delinquency to the credit bureaus, which means your credit score will take a hit.
 Lenders could also sell the debt to a collection agency that decides to sue you in court.
 You’ll also have a harder time getting approved for future credit products with favorable terms.
 In some instances, you could face wage garnishment or have tax refunds withheld by the federal government.

 If you’re experiencing financial difficulty and approaching student loan default, it’s worth reaching out to your lender to explore forms of relief that may be available to you.

 What happens if you don’t pay student loans?

 - Late fees.
 A late payment — one you eventually make but not by the due date — could result in a late payment fee.
-This amount varies by lender, and not all of them institute this fee, but it’s very common to see either flat fees or one that’s a percentage of your missed payment.
+This amount varies by lender, and not all of them institute this fee, but it’s very common to see either flat late fees or fees that represent a percentage of your missed payment.

-- Default.
-After several months of missed payments, your loan will enter default.
-The specific timing and consequences of default vary by lender, but in some cases the entirety of your student loan balance immediately comes due.
+After several months of missed payment – or once the account is 270 days delinquent – your loan will enter default.
+The specific timing and consequences of default vary by lender.
+In extreme cases, your student loan balance immediately comes due.
+Other potential consequences include:

 - Lost eligibility for future aid.
 If you’re currently in default, you could lose out on any future student aid, including scholarships, grants and federal student loans.
 Defaulted loans on your credit report could also make it harder to buy a home, buy a car or take out a credit card.